Unami2006/Break4th/README.md

 The system is designed to:

-Detect high-risk symptoms instantly using intelligent keyword analysis
+- Detect high-risk symptoms instantly using intelligent keyword analysis

-Generate structured SOAP notes in real time
+- Generate structured SOAP notes in real time

-Prioritize patient cases based on risk level
+- Prioritize patient cases based on risk level

-Reduce documentation time and cognitive load for doctors
+- Reduce documentation time and cognitive load for doctors

-Empower patients to communicate symptoms clearly and confidently
+- Empower patients to communicate symptoms clearly and confidently

 By integrating AI-driven assistance into everyday clinical workflows, ClinAssist AI enhances early intervention, improves operational efficiency, and supports safer, faster clinical decision-making.

 This project aligns with the broader goal of leveraging technology to strengthen healthcare systems, improve response times, and create accessible digital tools that support both patients and providers.

-Key Features
+**Key Features**
-Doctor Mode
+Doctor Mode:

 Voice or text-based consultation input